Estimate Time4 min

 1. Bare all—financially

 Communication is key to building and maintaining a strong partnership, in finances and otherwise.
-Couples who say they communicate very well or exceptionally well are more likely to say that they expect to live comfortably in retirement, rate their financial health as excellent or very good, and they say that money is not their greatest relationship challenge, a 2021 Fidelity study found.
-Making financial decisions jointly can be a good way to keep the lines of communication open—including day-to-day spending and long-term planning.*
+Couples who say they communicate very well or exceptionally well are more likely to say that they expect to live comfortably in retirement, rate their financial health as excellent or very good, and say that money is not their greatest relationship challenge, a 2024 Fidelity study found.1 They also discuss their finances together at least monthly.
+Making financial decisions jointly can be a good way to keep the lines of communication open—including day-to-day spending and long-term planning.

 Read Viewpoints on Fidelity.com: Tips for couples: Improving money talks